thood21/SeniorProject/README.md

    * You can find the *documentation* [here](https://github.com/thood21/SeniorProject/tree/master/GettingFamiliarWithCoral)

 ## My Project
-The below sections are pertinent to my own senior project, which is using the Coral Dev Board and TensorFlow lite to run software to detect human pose and faces
+The below sections are pertinent to my own senior project, which is using the Coral Dev Board and TensorFlow lite

 #### Warm-Up: Image Processing
 Before I began working on the code for facial recognition, I wanted to begin with a more basic form of image processing and recognition.
 I found a guide to help me build a model for classifying birds using the Coral Dev Board and TensorFlow lite Python API.
 My process is outlined below: